Ryan Robinson (American football)

-Ryan Robinson (born December 9, 1990) is a former American football defensive end.
+Ryan Robinson (born December 9, 1990) is an American former professional football defensive end.
 He played college football at Oklahoma State.

-Early years
+Early life

 He played high school football at Mill Creek High School.

 Professional career

 Oakland Raiders

 He was first signed by the Oakland Raiders as an undrafted free agent in 2013.

 Seattle Seahawks

-He was signed by the Seattle Seahawks, but waived on June 15, 2015 after rupturing his Achilles tendon in off season team activities.
+He was signed by the Seattle Seahawks, but waived on June 15, 2015, after rupturing his Achilles tendon in off season team activities.
 On September 3, 2016, he was released by the Seahawks as part of final roster cuts.